-Aside from PR, I enjoy spending my time singing in the Wesley Campus Ministries praise band, running half marathons, volunteering at Habitat for Humanity of Orange County and spending time with my sisters at the Kappa Kappa Gamma house.
+Aside from traveling and public relations, I enjoy spending my time running half marathons or volunteering.
 When I'm relaxing, you might find me writing on my blog, snuggling with my two Golden Retrievers or watching The Office.

 Feel free to check out my online portfolio at http://mikalawhitaker.wix.com/portfolio

 Taking a big trip with your significant other is always so exciting, but it can be challenging too, especially if you’ve never traveled together before.
 Traveling long distances and into foreign countries is an exhausting and sometimes frustrating experience that will show both you and your significant other at both their best and their worst.
 For those who have never traveled extensively with their significant other before, it’s certainly a test for the relationship.